iTwin/itwinjs-core/docs/changehistory/NextVersion.md

   const provider = new PresentationLabelsProvider(imodel);
   ```

-* Removed `FavoritePropertiesDataProvider.customRulesetId`.
+- Removed `FavoritePropertiesDataProvider.customRulesetId`.
 Now it can be supplied when constructing the provider through `FavoritePropertiesDataProviderProps.ruleset`.
-* Renamed `LabelsProvider` to `PresentationLabelsProvider`.
+- Renamed `LabelsProvider` to `PresentationLabelsProvider`.
-* Renamed `PresentationNodeLoaderProps` to `PresentationTreeNodeLoaderProps`.
+- Renamed `PresentationNodeLoaderProps` to `PresentationTreeNodeLoaderProps`.
-* Renamed `PresentationTreeNodeLoaderProps.rulesetId` to `PresentationTreeNodeLoaderProps.ruleset`.
+- Renamed `PresentationTreeNodeLoaderProps.rulesetId` to `PresentationTreeNodeLoaderProps.ruleset`.
-* Renamed `usePresentationNodeLoader` to `usePresentationTreeNodeLoader`.
+- Renamed `usePresentationNodeLoader` to `usePresentationTreeNodeLoader`.
-* Renamed `useUnifiedSelectionEventHandler` to `useUnifiedSelectionTreeEventHandler`.
+- Renamed `useUnifiedSelectionEventHandler` to `useUnifiedSelectionTreeEventHandler`.
-* Removed attributes from `UnifiedSelectionTreeEventHandlerParams`: `dataProvider`, `modelSource`.
+- Removed attributes from `UnifiedSelectionTreeEventHandlerParams`: `dataProvider`, `modelSource`.
 They're now taken from `nodeLoader`.

-### API Changes in `presentation-testing` Package
+### Package @bentley/presentation-testing

 #### Removals and Changes

-* `initialize` helper function is now async.
+- `initialize` helper function is now async.
-* `ContentBuilder` and `HierarchyBuilder` now take a "props" object instead of arguments' list.
+- `ContentBuilder` and `HierarchyBuilder` now take a "props" object instead of arguments' list.
 Example fix:

   ```ts
   const builder = new ContentBuilder({ imodel, dataProvider });